Congregation of the Sisters of Mercy

 Baggot St, Dublin

-The first Convent of Mercy outside Dublin was founded in 1836 in Tullamore, Co.
-Offaly (in today’s Northern Province) by Sr. Mary Ann Doyle, Catherine McAuley’s companion, and a novice, Sr. Teresa Purcell.
+The first Convent of Mercy outside Dublin was founded in 1836 in Tullamore, Co Offaly (in today’s Northern Branch) by Sr. Mary Ann Doyle, Catherine McAuley’s companion, and a novice, Sr. Teresa Purcell.

 Convent of Mercy, Tullamore.
 Founded in 1836

-Other early Mercy Convents founded from Dublin were also in the Northern Province: Dundalk (1847) and Belfast (1854).
-Tullamore, in its turn, founded two convents in the Northern Province area: Kells (1844) and Derry (1848).
+Other early Mercy Convents founded from Dublin were also in the Northern Branch: Dundalk (1847) and Belfast (1854).
+Tullamore, in its turn, founded two convents in the Northern Branch area: Kells (1844) and Derry (1848).

 Convent of Mercy, Dundalk